yogeshagr/golang/src/gopl.io/gobook.md

 bit sets, parsing binary file formats, or for hashing and cryptography.
 They are typically not used for merely non-negative quantities.

+- The natural data type to hold a single rune is int32.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then return, so that the successful execution path is not indented.